HDash/cowin-slot-finder/README.md

 # Instructions
 ### Users with Windows OS
 - Download an exe file from the link as per your requirement [Download Releases](https://github.com/sridharjena97/cowin-slot-finder/releases/tag/1.0)
-- Doubble click on application to start
+- Double click on application to start
 - Follow the app instructions.
 Learn More about usage[Here](https://sridhwork.blogspot.com/2021/05/cowin-slot-booking-software.html)
 - Tip: If you download the icon along with the executable and place it in same file.
 Notification will look more beautiful.
 ### Users with python 3.0 or grater on any operating system